munisekhar1434/Quiz_app/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.

-## Acknowledgements

-This app was built as a assignment by Vishal Rajput